-Too much debt.
 As mention above without cash no business can survive as such business without cash mostly result to borrowing.
-Small Business loans mostly come in the form of overdrafts and are used to fund running cost in the hope to expected revenues will repay the debt.
+Small Business loans mostly come in the form of overdrafts and are used to fund running cost in the hope that expected revenues will repay the debt.
 However, in some instances some divert the money into other uses that add no value to the growth of the business.
-In fact some who utilize loans for the right purpose end up finding it to pay back not to talk of those who use it for other unproductive means.
-A company with too much debt will someday have to repay the debt and without finding other sources of repaying the debt the banks will have no option but to liquidate the company.
+In fact some who utilize loans for the right purpose end up finding it hard to pay back not to talk of those who use it for other unproductive means.
+A company with too much debt will someday have to repay the debt; and without finding other sources of repaying the debt the banks will have no option but to liquidate the company.

 Too Much Creditors

 “No credit today come tomorrow” is a common sign post you find at the door of most small businesses.
 Business do need to grant their customers some credit sometimes.
 It is a common business metric provided it is properly measured and for the right business model.
 Some businesses are best suited for credit whilst some aren’t at all.
 Manufacturing businesses and wholesale ones are more predisposed towards granting credit.
 However retailers and service providers should try as much as possible to avoid granting credit or limit the the amount of credit given to the minimum.
 For example, a reseller of recharge card does not expect to sell on credit when MTN hardly does.
 That s why when you owe a GSM provider they cut your line.